-By default, occupants do not walk on moving escalators.
-This can be changed by modifying the occupant's profile and selecting Walk on Escalators (see Section 5.1).
-This causes the escalator's speed constant to be added to the occupant's current speed on the escalator.
+By default, occupants do not walk on moving walkways or escalators, and they will not stand on any specific side.
+This can be changed by modifying the occupant's profile and selecting their Escalator Preference (see Section 5.1).
+If an occupant is walking, the escalator's speed constant will be added to the occupant's current speed on the escalator.

-When escalators are turned off, occupants will use them as stairs, regardless of whether their profile indicates that they want to walk on escalators.
+When escalators are turned off, occupants will use them as stairs, regardless of whether their profile indicates that they want to walk on escalators, or if their profile indicates that they should stand on a given side.

-3.8.
+3.9.
 Moving Walkways

 Pathfinder also provides limited support for moving walkways.
-This is similar to creating escalators, but instead of setting a speed constant on an existing stair, the speed constant is set on a flat Ramp instead.
+This is similar to creating escalators, but instead of setting a speed constant on an existing stair, the speed constant is set on a Ramp instead, which can be made flat like a walkway.

-3.9.
+3.10.
 Elevators